Saqibnazirbhat/tokyo-olympics-azure-data-platform/README.md

 | `athletes_by_country` | Athlete headcount and discipline breadth per country |
 | `country_performance` | **Medals per 100 athletes** — joins medals × squad size for an efficiency metric the original analysis never produced |

----

-### What changed from the original

-This repository began as the classic single-notebook tutorial: one Databricks notebook that mounted ADLS with **inline (empty) credentials**, used `inferSchema`, performed two ad-hoc queries, wrote headered CSV, and shipped with an empty README and no tests.
-It has been re-engineered into the modular, tested, config-driven, CI/CD-deployed platform documented above.
-See [`docs/ARCHITECTURE.md`](docs/ARCHITECTURE.md) for the rationale behind each decision.